eldargab/LT-Opener/README.md

   * `Active item` - is what is opened in the currently active tab
   * `Active dir` - the dir of the active item (if file) or active item itself
-  * `Active workspace dir` - folder from the current workspace that is also a parent of active item.
-If there is only one folder in workspace that one will be returned regardless of the active item.
+  * `Active workspace dir` - folder from the current workspace that is also a parent of the active item.
+If there is only one folder, that one will be returned regardless of the active item.

 ##Customization